solariumphp/solarium/docs/index.md

 Solarium is a Solr client library for PHP.
 It is developed with these goals in mind:

--  Releave developers of the ‘raw communication’ with Solr, ie. setting params, building strings, hiding all this with an easy to use API, allowing you to focus on business logic.
+-  Relieve developers of the ‘raw communication’ with Solr, ie. setting params, building strings, hiding all this with an easy to use API, allowing you to focus on business logic.
 -  Allow for reuse, for instance a query can be extended to modify it
 -  Be flexible.
 For instance the query and result models are not tied to a specific Solr client implementation.
 There are multiple Solr Client adapters for Solr communication.
 All models can be extended by your own implementation if needed and a plugin system is available.
 -  Be usable in any PHP application.
 No dependencies on other frameworks.
 Solarium tries to follow the Symfony 2 standard and integrates nicely with SF2, but doesn’t in rely on it.
 You can use Solarium just as easily in Zend Framework or any other PHP framework.